-Nicholas is a Program Manager and Data Analyst for Warriors at Ease.
+Nick is a Program Manager and Data Analyst for Warriors at Ease.
 He grew up in Uhrichsville, a small town in Ohio.
 He enlisted in the U.S. Marine Corps as an infantryman when he turned 18 years old.
 In August 2011, after five years of service and three deployments, Nicholas was honorably discharged from the Marine Corps and moved to Tampa, Florida.

-Still struggling with his physical and mental challenges Nicholas decided to take it a step further and in 2014 he signed up for a 200-hour RYT teacher training.
+Still struggling with his physical and mental challenges Nick decided to take it a step further, and in 2014, he signed up for a 200-hour RYT teacher training.
 This particular training was eight months long and he knew his journey had just begun.
-Today Nicholas teaches yoga on a regular basis.
-Yoga for him isn’t just a class in a studio, it is a tool for every moment in his life to battle the physical and mental challenges he still faces every day.
+Today Nick teaches yoga on a regular basis at the Tampa VA Hospital as part of programs with Warriors at Ease and Exalted Warrior Foundation.
+He also supports Warriors at Ease training and veterans retreats.